Ivan-Zennaro/helpy/README.md

 ## Introduction

 Voluntary societies are those associations that carry out non-profit activities with social, civil or cultural aims, and exclusively for the purpose of social solidarity.
 Often these societies propose fundraising campaigns, in which citizens can contribute by paying a certain amount of money.
 The money raised in this way is supposed to be used for charitable purposes associated with the company's field of work.
-However, these collected funds are not always used for their proper purpose and there is often no way to even verify how they were spent.
-The lack of transparency in this can create unease for contributors due to the lack of certainty of how their contributions are being used by the charitable company.
-This can also be a cause of less participation by citizens to this type of activity.

-We have identified as an ideal use case the Italian Red Cross, for which the collection of food can often bring a use of resources not indifferent, time, staff and even the money of the volunteers spent in moving around the city to reach the various collection points.
+However, these funds collected are not always used for their proper purpose and there is not even a way to verify how they were spent.
+This lack of transparency can create unease for contributors due to the uncertainty about how their contributions are being used by the charitable company.
+This can also be a cause of less participation by citizens to this type of activities.
+We have identified the Italian Red Cross as an ideal use case, for which food collection can often involve a significant use of resources like time, personnel and even money of volunteers spent travelling around the city to reach the various collection points.
-To address this challenge, Helpy offers a comprehensive solution that includes an online platform for purchasing products and facilitating financial contributions.
-This innovative system incorporates a transparent purchasing mechanism, leveraging Algorand blockchain as a fast, reliable, secure and carbon-negative payment infrastructure.
+To address this challenge, Helpy offers a comprehensive donation system to cover the whole donation donation process, from initial donor to the final family.
+Helpy incorporates a transparent purchasing mechanism, leveraging the Algorand blockchain as a fast, reliable, secure and zero-impact payment infrastructure.

 ## Solution

 The proposed solution is blockchain-based application that involves the use of a token as a substitute for the real money for donations.
 The token is programmed to allow its use only for authorized purposes.
 In addition, the use of a public blockchain allows anyone, at any time, to verify how and when the funds collected are used.

-The citizens who act as donors, through a public portal, can buy a certain amount of tokens and then send them to the Red Cross.
-The Red cross association will be able to use them for authorized services such as supermarkets to collect food, stationery, medicines and other products of daily use for families.
+The citizens who act as donors, through a public web site, can buy tokens and send them directly to families or registered humanitarian organizations.
+Tokens can be used by families and charities to purchase products like food, stationery and medicines from registered merchants.
 For the purchase of these goods, merchants will directly receive fiat currency.
 An automatic exchange between token and fiat is direclty provided by the smart contract for all registered merchants.
 In the future to promote charitable initiatives, supermarkets or other businesses participating on the platform will be able to offer discounts and promotions redeemable by the donor.
 The proposed solution provides a fast and transparent system for anyone who wants to give to charity, which can also be used directly from their computer or mobile device.

 ## Implementation choices

 Algorand, thanks to its high throughput and instant finality, is a perfect platform for the implementation of the desired solution.
 The user experience offered respects the high standards that we can find in classic web 2.0 applications, but it also increases security and transparency due to the presence of a public and immutable registry.
-Helpy uses a smart ASA following [ARC0020](https://github.com/algorandfoundation/ARCs/blob/main/ARCs/arc-0020.md) specification This ARC allows to put transfer logic inside an ASA token.
+Helpy, as donation token, uses a smart ASA following [ARC0020](https://github.com/algorandfoundation/ARCs/blob/main/ARCs/arc-0020.md) specification.
+This ARC allows to put transfer logic inside an ASA token.
 Further details are included within the smart contract.

 ## Test Setup